-The actual interface might be java.util.Set, java.util.Collection, java.util.List, java.util.Map, java.util.SortedSet, java.util.SortedMap or anything you like ("anything you like" means you will have to write an implementation of org.hibernate.usertype.UserCollectionType.)
+As a requirement persistent collection-valued fields must be declared as an interface type (see Example 7.2, "Collection mapping using @OneToMany and @JoinColumn").
+The actual interface might be java.util.Set, java.util.Collection, java.util.List, java.util.Map, java.util.SortedSet, java.util.SortedMap or anything you like ("anything you like" means you will have to write an implementation of org.hibernate.usertype.UserCollectionType).

-Notice how the instance variable was initialized with an instance of HashSet.
+Notice how in Example 7.2, "Collection mapping using @OneToMany and @JoinColumn" the instance variable parts was initialized with an instance of HashSet.
 This is the best way to initialize collection valued properties of newly instantiated (non-persistent) instances.
-When you make the instance persistent, by calling persist() for example, Hibernate will actually replace the HashSet with an instance of Hibernate's own implementation of Set.
-Be aware of the following errors:
+When you make the instance persistent, by calling persist(), Hibernate will actually replace the HashSet with an instance of Hibernate's own implementation of set.
+Be aware of the following error: